History of the Jews in Iran: Reza Shah (1925 to 1941)

+Tehran Children

+Despite the Iranian people suffering from the 1942-1943 famine, Iran became a place of refuge for 116,000 Polish refugees, of whom, around 5,000 were Polish Jews.
+Iranians openly received them, supplying them with provisions.
+Young survivors who arrived in Iran became known as the 'Tehran Children'.
+Polish schools, cultural and educational organizations, shops, bakeries, businesses, and press were established to make the Poles feel more at home.
+The Iranian city Isfahan was briefly called "the City of Polish Children" because of the thousands of Polish orphans who settled there.

+One of the refugees, Adam Szymel, recalling the moment he entered Iran, said:Well, on the camp, there was on that ship there was just two of us.
+My mother stayed behind with my grandmother and two sisters.
+They left about two weeks later.
+We arrived in at that time was Persia, now it’s Iran.
+Port of Pahlavi ...
+Finally, we were free.
+We could really say we were free...
+It’s like when the weight is dropped off your shoulders.
+That you could speak freely without, you know, looking if someone is watching you.
+That you’re your own master, you’re free.
+I was 14 years old.

+After the establishment of the state of Israel

-A spike in anti-Jewish sentiment occurred after the establishment of the State of Israel in 1948 and continued until 1953 due to the weakening of the central government and strengthening of the clergy in the course of political struggles between the Shah and Prime Minister Mohammad Mossadegh.
-Mossadegh himself although viewed the establishment of the state of Israel as a form of colonialism, had good relationship with the Jewish community.
+Anti-Jewish sentiment occurred after the establishment of the State of Israel in 1948 and continued until 1953, due to the weakening of the central government and strengthening of the clergy in the course of political struggles between the Shah and Prime Minister Mohammad Mosaddegh.
+Although Mossadegh viewed the establishment of the state of Israel as a form of colonialism, he had a good relationship with the Jewish community.
 On his trip to United States, a Jewish journalist, Raby Moshfegh Hamadani, was accompanying him and giving advice.

 The most prominent anti-Israeli member of the government was Hossein Fatemi.
-Hossein Fatemi closed the office of the Jewish Agency on Israel's independence day in 1953.
+Fatemi closed the office of the Jewish Agency on Israel's independence day in 1953.
 He also annulled an agreement permitting Israeli El Al airplanes to land in Iran.
-Fatemi from time to time published semi official documents hinting that Iran no longer recognizes the state of Israel.
-However Mossadegh himself continued commercial ties with the state of Israel and allowed the negotiations between the Bank Melli and Bank Leumi in Israel to continue.
+Fatemi, from time to time, published semi-official documents hinting that Iran no longer recognizes the state of Israel.
+However, Mossadegh himself continued commercial ties with the state of Israel and allowed the negotiations between the Bank Melli and Bank Leumi in Israel to continue.